CyrisXD/Marlo/README.md

 2. Possibly better design
 3. Enable automatic updates through Electron (Requires Apple Developer account)

+# Note

+This is not an official Arlo application, and has no affiliation with NetGear or Arlo.

 # Support

 You can support Marlo by buying me a coffee below.
 Donations will be going to an Apple Developer Account so I'll be able to enable automatic updates on Marlo with code signing.